 - serve our wider constituencies by offering our expertise to industries, state and local communities, and pre-college students and teachers.

 Graduates of our program are successfully engaged in the practice of chemical engineering within the industry, academe and government working in a wide array of technical specialties including but not limited to process and plant design operations.

 2. Professional Growth:

-Graduates of our program advance their skills through professional growth and development activities such as graduate study in engineering or complimentary disciplines, and continuing education; some graduates will transition into other professional fields such as business, law and medicine through further education.
+Graduates of our program advance their skills through professional growth and development activities such as graduate study in engineering or complementary disciplines, and continuing education; some graduates will transition into other professional fields such as business, law, and medicine through further education.

 Graduates of our program perform service to society and the engineering profession through participation in professional societies, government, civic organizations, and humanitarian endeavors.

-Graduates of the Otto H. York Department of Chemical Engineering will have:
+Graduates of the Otto H. York Department of Chemical and Materials Engineering will have: